RV at Winding River Resort

 Grand Lake in Colorado

-And lastly, if you instead want to drive into Rocky Mountain National Park, you’re only a 5 to 10-minute drive away from the west entrance of Rocky Mountain National Park.
+Lastly, if you instead want to drive into Rocky Mountain National Park, you’re only a 5 to 10-minute drive away from the west entrance of the park.
 But then you’re also only a 5 to 10-minute drive to Grand Lake, which is a small town with a couple of small grocery stores, restaurants, coffee shops, ice cream shops, and boat, kayak, and stand-up paddleboard rentals.

 This is hands down one of the best RV parks in Colorado, if not in the States!